What is Google Tag Manager

 Error checking has never been easy.
 You can cross-check your tag in preview mode to see whether the tag is firing and collecting the data or not, before deploying tags on the website.
 Error checking is crucial as wrong deployment or error in tags can hinder the collection of data.
 Even if the data is collected, its reliability will be questionable.

 One of the most important features of the tag manager is a version control mechanism.
 When you add, delete or update the tags, triggers, or any of the variables, a newer version of the workspace is created with new settings.
 This version is submitted for the changes to take place.
 However, you can go back to your earlier version at any point and submit the previous configuration for the current use.
 Version control has given a lot of flexibility to the webmaster at least in terms of tag modification and implementation.

 Google Tag Assistant

 Google Tag Assistant is a Chrome extension available on the Chrome play store.
 It is mainly used to identify the number of tags present on the site, it can also be used to validate and troubleshoot the installation of the tags.
 One must enable the tag assistant to see the tags present on the site.
-The tags are uniquely represented in color.
+The tags are uniquely represented in colour.
 It specifies if they are working correctly or not.
-The green color shows they are up and running.
+The green colour shows they are up and running.
 Blue represents something missing in the tag with the missing details highlighted.

-Red color represents a tag not firing at all.
+Red colour represents a tag not firing at all.
 It can be due to a significant error that might need an immediate fix.
 One can also record the tags while browsing through the website to get an in-depth analysis of tag implementation and validation of the Google Analytics configuration.